 On the Main Menu screen, touch [Engine Diagnostics] to access the Engine Diagnostics screen.
-When choosing this selection, the display queries the engine(s) ECU and displays feedback on any diagnostic codes that have been activated and stored in the ECU for service needs.
+When choosing this selection, the display queries the engine's ECU and displays feedback on any diagnostic codes that have been activated and stored in the ECU for service needs.

-Function Description/Action Get Faults a check for faults, touch [GET FAULTS].
-Shows the number of active uits and which fault number is currently being displayed.
-Arrows The Left and Right arrows at the lop of the page scrull through message Diagnostic Message and Description Field t common SPN's and FMI's have text for the description stored in the ay.
-If there is no text, then this SPN and FMI must be defined by ring to the engine manufacturer, or the SAE J1939 standard.
+Function Description/Action Get Faults Touch [GET FAULTS] to show the number of active faults and the fault number currently being displayed.
+Arrows The Left and Right arrows at the top of the page scroll through messages.
+Diagnostic Message and Description Field Most common SPNs and FMIs have text for the description stored in the display.
+If there is no text, then this SPN and FMI must be defined by referring to the engine manufacturer or the SAE J1939 standard.
 Source Indicates the source of the message.
-SPN "Suspect Parameter Number" - fault code If not translated into text by the display, see the engine manufacturer's literature for the definition of the SPN number EMI "Failure Mode Indicator" - fault code The FMI is defined by SAE J1939.
-If not translated into text, see the SAE standard, or the engine manufacturer's literature.
-Count Number of messages ENG Hours Number of in-use engine hours.
-Corrective Action Suggested action for correction
+SPN Suspect Parameter Number - fault code If not translated into text by the display, see the engine manufacturer's literature for the definition of the SPN number.
+FMI Failure Mode Indicator - fault code The FMI is defined by SAE J1939.
+If not translated into text, see the SAE standard or the engine manufacturer's literature.
+Count Number of messages.
+ENG Hours Number of in-use engine hours.
+Corrective Action Suggested action for correction.